parthenocissus/krcdnc/content/projects/bantustan-book.md

 title:
-    name: "Bantustan: The Atlas of a Journey"
+    name: "Bantustan: Atlas of a Journey"
-    html: "Bantustan:<br>The Atlas of a Journey"
+    html: "Bantustan:<br>Atlas of a Journey"
     short: Bantustan
 id: bantustan-book
 date: 2015